valpackett/sandblast/README.md

 ## Security

 *This code has not been audited yet!*

-You might want to wait some time before you start building your Heroku killer on top of it.
-Please do test it on your desktops though :-)
+Configuration parsing (libucl) is sandboxed using Capsicum.

 ### Trust

 - The jail configuration files **are trusted**.
   When building PaaS/CI/hosting/etc. services, you need to make sure *your software* generates valid configuration that doesn't eat your system.
-- The `process` field of the configuration **is untrusted** -- it's executed inside of the jail.
+- Except for the `script` field, which **is untrusted** -- it's executed inside of the jail.

 ### setuid